Deedeo/Deedeo/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I'm a Graduate and Mentor at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering).
-- 🌱 I’m currently learning to design, develop, implement and maintain cloud computing systems.
+- 🌱 I design, develop, implement, and maintain cloud computing systems.
-- 🌱 I'm experience with C, HTML, CSS and Javascript.
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer, or cloud Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, or cloud Engineer.
-- 📫 You can [view my resume](#) and contact me by emailing daradeo4u@gmail.com.
+- 📫 You can  contact me by emailing adeoladaramola911@gmail.com.

 ---